OpenParliamentTV/OpenParliamentTV-Tools/optv/parliaments/DE/README.md

 corresponding media data, directly in unified json format.

-The Bundestag media server regularly has trouble downloading specified period/meeting data (it looks like some kind of timeout in building data).
-The `update_media` script will by default only try to download files that are not already existing in the output directory.
-It can thus be run multiple times, in order to go over the 503 errors from the webserver.
+The Bundestag media server regularly has trouble downloading specified period/meeting data (the server often returns a 503 code, like some kind of timeout in building data).
+Providing the `--retry-count` option with an number of maximum retries will make `update_media` try again a number of times in case of errors, with a random-length timeout (from 0 to 10s) between each try.
+Additionally, the `update_media` script will by default only try to download files that are not already existing in the output directory.
+It can thus be run multiple times if necessary.